Death of Ellen Greenberg

 Ellen Rae Greenberg (June 23, 1983 – January 26, 2011) was an American woman who died after sustaining 20 stab wounds.
-Her death was officially ruled a suicide despite the 20 stab wounds (10 to her back and neck) and 11 bruises, sparking extensive debate as to whether the cause of death was actually homicide.
+Her death was officially ruled a suicide despite her 20 stab wounds (10 to the back of her head/right neck) and 11 bruises, sparking extensive debate as to whether the cause of death was actually homicide.
 The mysterious circumstances surrounding the manner of death have prompted significant political activity, legal action, and global media coverage.